pmerienne/trident-ml/README.md

 Distributed algorithms will not be implemented in trident-ml, the whole design prevents this.

+So you can't achieve distributed learning however but you can still partition the streams to pre-process/enrich your data in a distributed manner.

 # Copyright and license

 Copyright 2013-2015 Pierre Merienne